-About 40 bright calibrators (called "grid sources") are observed with the 7-m Array every two weeks (and, since Cycle 9, every 3-5 days for the most often used flux calibrators), in order to track their variability; this is typically ~10% per month.
+About 40 bright calibrators (called "grid sources") are observed with the 7-m Array every two weeks (and, since Cycle 9, every 3-5 days for the most often used flux calibrators), in order to track their variability; this is typically $\sim 10\%$ per month.
 While many calibrators are largely constant during this time, occasional flaring does occur.
-See Guzmán et al. $(2019)^4$ for an investigation and quantification of the variability of the flux density of the ALMA flux calibrators using a stochastic model.
+See Guzmán et al. (2019)4 for an investigation and quantification of the variability of the flux density of the ALMA flux calibrators using a stochastic model.
 The polarization variation of these quasars is also monitored and is discussed in Chapter 8.
 The observations are currently made at 97.5 GHz and 343.5 GHz, and occasionally at 233 GHz.
 Included is one scan of a solar system object with an accurate flux density model: Uranus, Neptune, Mars (less accurate during storms), Callisto and Ganymede, Titan, Ceres, Pallas and Vesta, and for Band 1 also 3C 286.
+A flux estimation service has been implemented as part of the Source Catalog.
+For details see Section 13.3.